gbaranski/jaw/README.md

 # Jaw: the remote shell

-Jaw is a remote terminal application, that uses UDP as a transport protocol.
+Jaw is a remote shell that uses UDP as a transport protocol.

 It is currently just a proof-of-concept, and a result of my play with UDP.